Banque de Paris et des Pays-Bas: Arms sales to Angola

 Judge Philippe Courroye investigated the role played by Banque Paribas in the case of arms sales to Angola in what became known as the Mitterrand–Pasqua affair.
 Between 1995 and 1997, the bank clearing department, then headed by Alain Bernard, funded $573 million of arms sales between Russia and Angola, according to Judge Courroye's investigations.
 Jean-Didier Maille, Alain Bernard's deputy, set up the financing and the two men would have received $30 million in commissions in foreign accounts for their actions.
 During Jean-Didier Maille's hearing in the investigation he said "the management was aware Paribas activities ...
 Alain Bernard ...
 Everyone knew he was paying commissions ...
 We called these activities: Special Affairs."
-For its part, André Levy-Lang, CEO of Paribas subsidiary Compagnie Bancaire said he was not aware of this case and the fees charged by Alain Bernard and Jean-Didier Maille.
+For its part, André Levy-Lang, CEO of Paribas subsidiary the Compagnie Bancaire said he was not aware of this case and the fees charged by Alain Bernard and Jean-Didier Maille.